amirahnasihah/hashnode-blog-posts/ckym0h2dt0ml2tos1atp61ved.md

 Also - let's connect via social media!
 I'm on [GitHub](https://github.com/amirahnasihah), [LinkedIn](https://www.linkedin.com/in/amirahnasihah), [Twitter](https://twitter.com/amrhnshh), and [Mastodon](https://techhub.social/@amirahnasihah).
 What about you?

 👉 Please share my posts with the community at [**daily.dev**](http://daily.dev) / social media by adding the article's URL to the feed.

-By adding my article's URL to the feed, I can share my insights and knowledge with other tech enthusiasts and contribute to the passionate community.
+By adding my articles, I can share my insights and knowledge with other tech enthusiasts and contribute to the passionate community.

 `Cheers✨`